-

 Other Requirements:

-Must have a regular presence at the Pittsburgh Corazon office site.
+Ability to work remotely in the role but must have a regular presence (~2-3 days/week) at the Pittsburgh Corazon office site.

 If you’re interested in applying for this position, please submit your application here.